C0deWiser/belongs-to-many/README.md

 ## Implementation

-You MUST use an extended builder for both models that consists in `BelongsToMany` relation.
-These custom builders MUST use `\Codewiser\Database\Eloquent\Traits\HasExtendedBelongsToMany` trait.
+You either MUST use `Codewiser\Database\Eloquent\Builder` builder for both models that consists in `BelongsToMany` relation.

+Or you MUST use custom builders with `\Codewiser\Database\Eloquent\Traits\HasExtendedBelongsToMany` trait applied.

 This is applicable to `MorphToMany` relations too.